danielthedifficult/git-ai-summary/README.md

 Suppose you are a freelancer working on a web development project for a non-technical client.

-`OPENAI_API_KEY="your-api-key" RANGE="1 week ago" npx git-magical-summaries --audience 'clients'`
+`OPENAI_API_KEY="your-api-key" RANGE="1 week ago" npx git-ai-summary --audience 'clients'`

 ### Example 2: Developer Summarizing Work for Non-Technical Colleagues in Another Language

 Suppose you are a developer working on a project with non-technical colleagues who speak a different language.

-`OPENAI_API_KEY="your-api-key" RANGE="1 week ago" npx git-magical-summaries --language french --audience 'non-technical colleagues'`
+`OPENAI_API_KEY="your-api-key" RANGE="1 week ago" npx git-ai-summary --language french --audience 'non-technical colleagues'`

 ## Tips